The Genius program, a loyalty scheme powered by Booking.com, promises all the right things: increased occupancy, guaranteed revenue and loyal guests.

 Guests are none the wiser; as far as they are concerned, their reward came from the third party platform.
 Their loyalty is now to Booking.com.

 ‘So annoying because guests think Booking.com is giving them the discount!’ - writes a business owner on the OTA’s own chat board.

-Next time these travellers look to book in your city, instead of visiting your site, they will be inclined use the Booking.com app - with all your competitors listed.
+Next time these travelers look to book in your city, instead of visiting your site, they will be inclined to use the Booking.com app - with all your competitors listed.

 2. It Doesn’t Deliver On Promises

 We do not know how much Genius bookers spend on average or what the lead in time for booking is.

 3. It Undermines Your Own Marketing Efforts